TSYS-Merchant/zucchini/README.md

 * What version you're using
 * What command or code you ran
 * What output you saw
 * How the problem can be reproduced.
-A small Visual Studio project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.
+A small maven/gradle project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.

 You can also always find help on the [zucchini Google Group](https://groups.google.com/forum/#!forum/zucchini-bdd).